*CURRENT MAKE TIMES please click here | Free US insured shipping

 Customized pieces include designs that I've made previously on Knotandsplice.com or custom pieces posted to social media within the recent years OR pieces made in a certain style based on past work.

-I only work in solid 14K gold or higher for custom work (no sterling silver or mixed metals for custom work)
+I only work in solid 14K gold or higher for custom work (no sterling silver or mixed metals for custom work).
+We can also create custom pieces in platinum

 —-